- 4 Small (400g) Chicken Breasts

 Tips for Kids

-They will love helping to make the nuggets, just remember to wash hands after handling raw chicken.
+They will love helping to make the nuggets - just make sure they wash their hands after handling raw chicken.

 Nutrition labels on the front of packaging